 How a DUI Attorney Can Protect Your Rights When You Have Been Charged for a Marijuana DUI

-If you have been charged with a marijuana DUI, a DUI attorney can provide a number of services designed to protect your rights during the criminal investigation process and to mitigate the impact of a potential conviction on your life.
-Here is a look at a few of the services a DUI attorney performs for a client who has been accused of smoking and driving:
+If you have been charged with a marijuana DUI, a DUI attorney can provide a number of services designed to protect your rights.
+With their help, you can mitigate the impact of a potential conviction on your life or, in some cases, get your charges dropped.

 Determining the Evidence Against You